piotrpolak/pepiscms/docs/LIBRARY_FORMBUILDER.md

 # FormBuilder library

-A library that can automatically build advanced forms.
-You can modify the default layout of the form by registering an external renderer.
+A library that can build and handle HTML forms based on the provided definition.
+Form builder can render the form using the default layout or you can register an additional renderer.

-Use TemplateRenderer to use your per-form-custom templates (not included in PepisCMS).

-Form builder speeds up development of web forms by providing a simple yet extensible API interfaces.
-Form builder requires no HTML code to be written in order to have a form.

-The features of form builder are:
+The main features of form builder are:

 * Generates HTML forms from definition
 * Handles input validation, both on server side (for security) and on client side (JavaScript for increased responsiveness)